Karthikeya-Meesala/karthikeya-meesala.github.io/md/ground-zero.md

 ![zoro](media/ground-zero.png)

-my top frame from from one piece.
+my top frame from one piece.

 ---